 Students have unlimited use of psychoeducational classes, workshops, and counseling groups offered by the Counseling Center.
 While students may express some initial hesitancy about attending, group counseling can offer exceptional opportunities for support and exploration.

 How do I cancel or reschedule an appointment?

-If you have to miss your appointment, it is very important for you to cancel it 24 hours in advance if at all possible.
-If you cancel within less than 24 hours, it is less likely that we can recover that appointment hour by offering it to another person in need of our services.
-Counseling appointments are a precious commodity—please help keep our services efficient and timely for all students.
+If you have to miss your appointment, it is very important for you to call to cancel it 24 hours in advance.
+If you cancel within less than 24 hours, it is less likely that another person in need of our services can use that appointment.
 However, we understand that if you are ill, advance cancelations are not always possible.
-Please reschedule your appointment by phone as soon as you know you will not be attending.

 What rights do I have as a client?

 Counseling is voluntary and you have the right to refuse counseling or to leave at any time.
 You may ask to change counselors at any time.
 Your counselor will be happy to discuss with you his or her theoretical or therapeutic orientation and the proposed treatment within our brief counseling model, including any risks, requirements, or expectations that might exist.
-You have the right to receive care which is nondiscriminatory.
+You have the right to receive nondiscriminatory care.
 You have the right to confidentiality.

 We keep a record of the services we provide you.
 You may ask to see and receive a copy of that record.
 You also may ask us to correct that record if you find it to be in error.
 We will not disclose your record to others unless you direct us to do so, or unless the law authorizes or compels us to do so (see below).
 You may see your record or get more information about it by asking your counselor or the Director of the Counseling Center.